Explore what’s happening in and around Portland

 A well-stocked galley is an important part of life afloat and conveniently Lidl’s is just 5 minutes' walk away.
 For boaty bits and bobs there’s our on-site boat store and for more options, Easton and Weymouth are a short bus (or ferry!) ride away.
 Ask the marina team for directions.

 Our little isle may be small, but it has a big history stretching right back to the Jurassic period which gives this coastline its name.
-That same coastline has inspired a multitude of artists and Portland has some hidden gems of galleries tucked away amongst the cottages and cafés.
+That same coastline has inspired a multitude of artists and Portland has some hidden gems of galleries tucked away amongst the cottages, cafes and quarries as well as quirky curiosities nestled amongst the rocks.

 Part of the South West coast path, Portland’s coastline offers stunning views and a snapshot of local history.
 For a more family friendly walk, take the Rodwell Trail to Weymouth along the quarries old railway route.
 We’ve got maps in the marina office, so pop in and ask!